Learning Branching Heuristics for Propositional Model Counting: More Ablations

-\paragraph{Variable Score} We mentioned in Section \ref{sec:background} that \sharpsat{}'s default way of selecting variables is based on the VSADS heuristic which incorporates the number of times a variable $v$ appears in the current sub-formula, and (a function of the) number of conflicts it took part in.
+\paragraph{Variable Score} We mentioned in Section \ref{sec:background} that \sharpsat{}'s default way of selecting variables is based on the VSADS score which incorporates the number of times a variable $v$ appears in the current sub-formula, and (a function of the) number of conflicts it took part in.
 At every branching juncture, the solver picks a variable among the ones in the current component with maximum score and branches on one of its literals (see Algorithm \ref{alg:sharp_dpll}).
 As part of our efforts to improve the performance of our model, we performed an additional ablation study over that of Section \ref{sec:results}.
-Concretely, we measured the effect of including the variable scores in our model (as detailed in Appendix \ref{appendix:architecture}) and tested on the \grid[10,12] and \cell[49,256,200] datasets (Figures \ref{fig:ablation_appendix} \& \ref{fig:cell_ablation_appendix}).
+Concretely, we measured the effect of including the variable scores in our model.
+We start with a feature vector of size $2$ for each literal, and pass it through an MLP of dimensions $2\times32\times32$ to get the initial literal embedding.
+We tested on \cell[49,256,200] and \grid[10,12] datasets (Figures \ref{fig:cell_ablation_appendix} \& \ref{fig:ablation_appendix}).
 For both datasets, the inclusion of the variable scores produced results inferior to the ones achieved without them!
 This is surprising, though consistent with what was observed in \cite{LedermanRSL20}.

-\paragraph{Random Policies} As an essential sanity check, we tested how a ``random policy'' performs compared to the trained model, in order to assure that our model's performance improvements are not trivially attainable without training.
-To that end, we tested on \cell[35,128,110] dataset two such random policies: \begin{enumerate*}[label=\textbf{\arabic*)}] \item \textbf{Random Literal:} which chooses a literal uniformly at random; \item \textbf{Random Network}: where we randomly set our model's weights instead of training.\end{enumerate*} Both of these policies were inferior to the \sharpsat{}'s results of 353 steps (Table \ref{table:res}), achieving an average of 867 and 740, respectively.